kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

   representation of a "prioritization tree" from the client to the server requires head-of-line blocking.

-Based on these observations, this document defines the "Priority" HTTP header field that can be used to specify the precedence of each HTTP response in a standardized, extensible, protocol-version-independent, end-to-end representation.
+Based on these observations, this document defines the Priority HTTP header field that can be used to specify the precedence of each HTTP response in a standardized, extensible, protocol-version-independent, end-to-end representation.